ChrisWhealy/wasm_sha256/README.md

 The architecture of this program is laid out in this [block diagram](./img/sha256.pdf).

-This diagram borrows from Jackson Structured Programming where the pale ye;llow boxes represent a sequence and the blue boxes represent an interation.
+This diagram borrows from Jackson Structured Programming where the pale yellow boxes represent a sequence and the blue boxes represent an interation.
-The children of a blue box will be repeated multiple times.
+The instructions in the child boxes underneath each blue box will be repeated multiple times.

 ## WARNING